mk-fg/git-nerps/README.rst

 Tool to encrypt and manage selected files (or parts of files) under git repository.

-Uses PyNaCl encryption (`NaCl crypto_secretbox`_), gitattributes and git-config for configuration storage, which is partly shared with git and can be edited/adjusted by hand as well.
+Uses PyNaCl encryption (`NaCl crypto_secretbox`_, see "Encryption details" section below for more info), gitattributes and git-config for configuration storage, which is partly shared with git and can be edited/adjusted by hand as well.

 All the stuff is implemented as one python (python2!) script, which has different commands.
 See --help output for a full list of these.